 - 4.1 In developing and applying this policy, the school is committed to ensuring fairness and consistency of treatment within the prevailing legal framework applicable to all employers and in line with the school's equality policy. - 4.2 The appraisal process and the supporting documentation will be treated in the strictest confidence at all times.
-Only those who need access to such information to enable them to discharge their responsibilities will be granted access. - 4.3 At the end of the appraisal period, and once a pay decision has been made, all appraisal documentation will usually be placed on the employee's personal file, though may be held elsewhere, for example on an electronic system, provided that this is secure and confidential.
+Only those who need access to such information to enable them to discharge their responsibilities will be granted access. - 4.3 At the end of the appraisal period, and once a pay decision has been made in accordance with the pay policy adopted by the school, all appraisal documentation will usually be placed on the employee's personal file, though may be held elsewhere, for example on an electronic system, provided that this is secure and confidential.
 Appraisal information will be held for a minimum of 6 years from the end of the appraisal period to which it applies. - 4.4 Appraisal is a two-way process and actions and outcomes should be agreed between the appraisee and the appraiser.
-Any rights of appeal and the process to follow are detailed within the relevant section.
+Any rights of appeal and the process to follow are detailed within the relevant section. - 4.5 Reducing unnecessary workload should be at the forefront of any considerations around implementing appraisal processes.
+The gathering of